BlueBrain/eFEL/docs/source/eFeatures.rst

 ~~~~~~~~~~~~~~~~~~~

 `SpikeShape`_ : Difference of the rise rates of the second and the first action potential
-divided by the rise rate of the first action potential
+divided by the rise rate of the first action potential.
+This feature can used for AP phase analysis.

 - **Required features**: AP_rise_rate_change
 - **Units**: constant